-This guidance note provides information about the Australian Government Guide to Regulatory Impact Analysis requirements as they apply to sunsetting instruments that have a regulatory impact on businesses, community organisations or individuals.
+This guidance note provides information about the Australian Government Guide to Policy Impact Analysis requirements as they apply to sunsetting instruments that impact people, businesses, or community organisations.

 From 1 April 2015, thousands of instruments began to sunset in the absence of any intervention under the Legislation Act 2003 (Legislation Act).
-Some of those instruments have significant impacts on businesses, community organisations or individuals.
-Under the Australian Government's regulatory impact analysis framework, the decision to continue such instruments would normally require the completion of a Regulation Impact Statement (RIS).
+Some of those instruments have significant impacts on people, businesses, or community organisations.
+Under the Australian Government's Policy Impact Analysis framework, the decision to continue such instruments would normally require the completion of Impact Analysis.

 Due to the large number of sunsetting instruments, an alternative process has been established in cases where the sunsetting instrument is being remade without significant change.
-In those cases, where a RIS would otherwise have been required, under the alternative process an agency will be allowed to self-assess the performance of the instrument.
+In those cases, where Impact Analysis would otherwise have been required, under the alternative process an agency will be allowed to self-assess the performance of the instrument.
 This assessment must be informed by a consultation process with affected stakeholders.
-If the assessment demonstrates the instrument is operating effectively and efficiently, no RIS will be required.
-The agency would certify the assessment by their Secretary, Deputy Secretary, equivalent agency head or delegate in a letter (Appendix 2).
-This letter will be published in lieu of publishing a RIS.
+If the assessment demonstrates the instrument is operating effectively and efficiently, no Impact Analysis will be required.
+The agency would certify the assessment by their Secretary, Deputy Secretary, or equivalent agency head in a letter.
+This letter will be published in lieu of publishing an Impact Analysis.
+The OIA has a template sunsetting certification letter, which agencies are encouraged to use.

-If the sunsetting instrument is being remade with amendments that will change some aspect of its substance or effect, a RIS may still need to be completed.
-Also, if the instrument was not assessed as operating effectively and efficiently, a RIS must be completed before the instrument is remade (whether with or without amendment).
+If the sunsetting instrument is being remade with amendments that will change some aspect of its substance or effect, Impact Analysis may still need to be completed.
+Also, if the instrument was not assessed as operating effectively and efficiently, Impact Analysis must be completed before the instrument is remade (whether with or without amendment).

-If no RIS or self-assessment was completed when one would have been required, the agency with policy responsibility for the instrument will be deemed 'insufficient' with the Government's RIS requirements.
-A post-implementation review1 will be required.
+If no Impact Analysis or self-assessment was completed when one would have been required, the agency with policy responsibility for the instrument will be deemed 'insufficient' with the Government's Impact Analysis requirements.
+A post implementation review will be required.